radicle-dev/radicle.xyz/_guides/protocol.md

 ### Gossip Protocol

-The Radicle networking layer is designed as a gossip protocol, where messages are sent relayed between peers to build routing tables that aid in repository discovery and replication.
+The Radicle networking layer is designed as a gossip protocol, where messages are relayed between peers to build routing tables that aid in repository discovery and replication.
 The core functionality is achieved with three message types, each fulfulling a distinct role: